Fallon Station median real estate price is $384,624, which is less expensive than 73.2% of Nevada neighborhoods and 48.6% of all U.S. neighborhoods.

 If you love row houses and attached homes, you will probably really like the Fallon Station neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 80.0% of the residential real estate here is classified as row houses and attached homes.

-In addition, homes built from 2000 through today make up a higher proportion of the Fallon Station neighborhood's real estate landscape than 99.6% of the neighborhoods in America.
-When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
-In fact, 96.0% of the residential real estate here is classified as newer.
+In addition, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Fallon Station neighborhood.
+A whopping 96.0% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 99.6% of the neighborhoods in the U.S. Everything here just feels new.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 Furthermore, 100.0% of the real estate in the Fallon Station neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.